DfE-R-Community/r-weekly-training/week-02-introduction-to-r/README.md

 - **R and RStudio**: If you don’t have these installed already, you can find out how to get them set up by referring to week 00.
 - **Git and GitHub**: You’ll need to know how to use these to submit solutions.
-Read exercises 3-10 of [Chapter 1](../week-01-version-control) for a recap of how to do this.
+Read exercises 3-10 of [Week 1](../week-01-version-control#03-check-the-state-of-the-repo) for a recap of how to do this.
 - **Reading**: Read through chapters 1 - 5 of [R for Data
   Science](https://r4ds.had.co.nz/introduction.html) and try the examples as you go along - this will require you to install some